 Can I use VirtualBox alongside Docker Desktop?

-How do I run Windows containers on Docker Desktop on Windows Server?
+How do I run Windows containers on Windows Server?

-You can find a tutorial about running Windows containers on Windows Server in Getting Started with Windows Containers.
+You can install a native Windows binary which allows you to develop and run Windows containers without Docker Desktop.
+For more information, see the tutorial about running Windows containers on Windows Server in Getting Started with Windows Containers.

 Can I install Docker Desktop on Windows 10 Home?

 Docker Desktop Stable releases require the Hyper-V feature which is not available in the Windows 10 Home edition.